 When are the Psychometric Tests Used?

 The uses of psychometric may vary.
-For instance, they can be used in instances when employers want to make sure to hire only the best job applicants.
+For instance, personality assessments play a major role in hiring decisions.
+Also, they can be used in instances when employers want to make sure to hire only the best job applicants.
 Or when there are too many job applicants and the time and resources are the limiting factors.
 Psychometric tests can speed up the hiring process by drastically narrowing down the options for the interviewing phase.

 They are particularly useful when recruiting members for remote teams.
 As face-to-face interviews over Skype or similar means don’t provide enough input for human resource specialists to reach business decisions.